• Skip to primary navigation

 • Press the tofu for 15 minutes.
 If you don’t have a tofu press, then wrap it in a paper towel and set a few heavy pots or books on top.

-• While tofu is baking, combine ¼ cup each of peanut butter, maple syrup and soy sauce plus 1 teaspoon of sesame oil (optional), a squeeze of lime or lemon juice and 1 teaspoon garlic ginger paste.
-See ingredients list on how to substitute this if you don’t have garlic ginger paste
+• While tofu is baking, combine peanut butter, maple syrup and soy sauce plus toasted sesame oil (optional), a squeeze of lime or lemon juice and garlic ginger paste in a sauté pan and mix well with a rubber spatula.
+Don't turn the heat on yet.

-• Place the saute pan on the stove on medium heat.
+• Gently mix to make sure each piece is well coated.
 Cook until sauce starts to thicken and caramelize tofu firms back up.

 • This sauce also makes an excellent stir fry sauce.
 Just add in more veggies when you're heating the tofu up on the stove.